 Vae, which used to be called Verb, is an e-commerce-centric CMS platform.
 It offers email marketing, too, making it one of the market’s top-performing digital marketing CMS options.
 While typical CMS options include modules, templates and blocks, Vae hands users total control over CSS and HTML files.
 This markup permits dynamic content generation, element maintenance and intensive management options.

-Vae, however, is highly particular to e-commerce.
-While the system is flexible, its functionality may be limiting to some users.
-Vae offers a built-in subversion repository, video encoding tools, AJAX support, email marketing tools and a wealth of other benefits, but these options come with a hefty monthly fee spanning between $19.95 and $249.95.
+Vae, however, is highly particular about e-commerce.
+While the system is flexible, its functionality may be limited to some users.
+Vae offers a built-in subversion repository, video encoding tools, AJAX support, email marketing tools and a wealth of other benefits.
+Still, these options come with a hefty monthly fee spanning between $19.95 and $249.95.

 Squarespace

 The ever-popular Squarespace offers easy-to-use content creation tools.
-It has an integrated blog, portfolio website and the powerful tools needed to generate robust, yet simple, content design.
+It has an integrated blog, portfolio website and powerful tools to generate robust yet simple content design.
 It uses a build-as-you-go approach, helping users generate material on the fly.

 Squarespace doesn’t have an admin panel, and all processes occur in real-time, which may not be useful to larger businesses with set-in-stone content creation and output plans.
 Squarespace uses a function-oriented angle, too, which relies heavily on a point-and-click interface.